damianmalczewski/natspring/README.md

 Requires Spring Boot 4.x.

 > [!IMPORTANT]
-> This project began as an educational exercise for learning how to create `@KafkaListener`-alike annotation-based
+> This project began as an educational exercise for learning how to create `@KafkaListener`-alike, annotation-based
-> message listeners for NATS.
-It has no roadmap and its evolution will most likely be driven by personal interest and
+> message listeners.
+It has no roadmap and its evolution will most likely be driven by personal interest and/or
 > contributions.

 ## Table of Contents